Feds arrest former state police union leader and lobbyist

 Pullman's lawyer, Martin Weinberg, said his client strongly denies the charges and "never acted in a manner that compromised his loyalty to his union."

-In announcing the charges, Joseph Bonavolonta, who heads the FBI's Boston office, said that Pullman "wielded the union like a criminal enterprise, running it like an old-school mob boss."

-Kristina O'Connell, who heads the IRS's Criminal Investigation Division in Boston, added that Pullman treated the union account like his own "personal piggy bank."
+Neither was required to enter a plea.
+Each was released on $25,000 bond.
+They both agreed to surrender their passports and restrict their travel to New England.

+They face wire fraud, conspiracy and obstruction of justice charges and are expected to be back in court next month.

-State Police said in a statement that they're cooperating with the federal probe.
-An email seeking comment was sent to the union, which represents more than 1,500 rank-and-file officers.
+State Police and the labor union said they're cooperating with the federal probe.

+The union, which represents more than 1,500 rank-and-file officers, has also replaced all its professional services providers and instituted new accounting, auditing and oversight procedures.

+"As an organization, we are appalled and angered, by the nature and extent of these allegations," Mark Lynch, the current union president, said in a statement.

 Pullman served for six years as union president and resigned last September, citing personal reasons.
 He retired weeks later after working for three decades for the state police.